 As we’ve mentioned, these trips are discounted or free if you hold a Eurail (non-Europeans)/ Interrail (Europeans) pass or a Swiss travel pass (though check if these passes are really worth it — generally you have to be on the rails a lot for them to actually save you money).

 If you decide to book individual tickets, our favorite way to do that is Trainline, which in our extensive testing has come up as the overall cheapest and also smoothest way to book train tickets for Switzerland as well as for Europe in general.
-(Competing platform Loco2 offers these routes but in our searches keeps coming up a bit more expensive.
-And Rail Europe does too, but with a hefty commission.)

 You can possibly save a few bucks (~2-5 Swiss francs per ticket) when booking directly from the official SBB homepage or at a train station in Switzerland.
 However, this is fraught for foreigners as there are lots of issues with credit card processing and non-Swiss credit cards, as well as site usability and translation issues.
+At last check the site was not working from a non-Swiss IP address, though often it does work.

 My travel writer colleagues at this site have successfully bought directly from SBB, but they generally forgo the aggravation and just use Trainline.
 Also, if you’re crossing borders on your trip, Trainline generally delivers much cheaper tickets than any particular national carrier.